Best Full Face Snorkel Masks – Reviews and Buying Advice

-How do you wear it?
+How do you wear such a mask?

-- If the mask has a removable snorkel, then the first step is to secure the snorkel onto the frame.
+- If the full-face mask has a removable snorkel, then the first step is to secure the snorkel onto the frame.
 Make sure it sits tight so there’s no chance of water coming in through it.

 - Next, you need to brush your hair out of your face.
-Pull it back and make sure that there’s no hair dangling in the areas of your face where the skirt will hit your skin.
+Pull it back and make sure that there’s no hair dangling in the areas of your face where the silicone skirt will hit your skin.

 - Put the mask on your face.
 Keep the straps in front for now.
-Make sure that the mask sits tight on your face.
+Make sure that the snorkel mask sits tight on your face.